Chart Color Schemes

 Educational outcomes in Howlong fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-A substantial 24.6% of the population actively pursues formal education.
-This includes 9.9% in primary education, 6.7% in secondary education, and 1.4% pursuing tertiary education.
+A substantial 24.6% of the population is actively engaged in formal education, with 9.9% in primary, 6.7% in secondary, and 1.4% in tertiary education.

 Frequently Asked Questions - Education